skarlekar/WorldHappinessReport/README.md

 The other data in CSV and JSON format was loaded into a AWS S3 bucket.

-With this data as input, we built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue and PySpark to transform the data into a denormalized CSV format.
+With this data as input, we built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue  to transform the data into a denormalized CSV format which was pushed out to another S3 bucket.

+With the final data in S3, we built an Athena query to query the data in S3 in SQL format.

+To

 ### Input